splunk/public-o11y-docs/admin/subscription-usage/monitor-imm-billing-usage.rst

 Metrics in Infrastructure
 ==================================================

-Infrastructure Monitoring collects metric time series (MTS) with different categories of metrics.
+Infrastructure Monitoring collects metric time series (MTS) which are classified into different categories depending on the type of subscription you have.

-* In MTS-based plans, all metrics are custom.
+* In MTS-based subscriptions, all MTS are counted towards custom metrics usage.
 * In host-based plans, the following categories apply:

 .. list-table::